Campion High School: History

 On Saturday, December 14, 1968, a large fire destroyed Campion's Kostka Hall, a building which housed the school's administration center as well as a theater, coffee house, dance hall, student radio station and other student recreational spaces.
 The fire, which began on the fourth floor, spread slowly and allowed for the building to be safely evacuated without any personal injuries.
 School records and other important documents were also removed before the fire became uncontrollable, and although the building was a complete loss, the school remained open and recovered quickly.
 Still, the fire was only one of several problems that the school had to face as it moved towards the 1970s.
 Not only was the school's enrollment declining dramatically, but the number of Jesuit priests available to operate the school was falling.
 In addition, ideological differences at the school led to conflicts between liberal and conservative staff members about the school's academic direction as well as its disciplinary and enrollment policies.
 Meanwhile, students began to rebel in various ways and racial tensions between white and African American students flared after the publication of a poem in a 1969 school newspaper that contained remarks many found to be obscene, racist, and offensive.
 Matters grew worse in 1972, when a Wisconsin law went into effect that allowed anyone above the age of 18 to purchase and consume alcohol, aggravating a drug problem on the campus.
 Parents upset at the situation at Campion began to consider alternative schools for their children, and discontented staff members began to resign.
 Financial difficulties only made matters worse, and in 1975 the school announced that it was closing.

 Following Campion's closure, the 108 acre campus was sold to the Wisconsin Evangelical Lutheran Synod for $2,800,000 and became home to the new Martin Luther Preparatory School, another boarding school for training boys and girls for the Ministry.
 This institution opened in 1979 and continued until 1995, when it was moved to Watertown, Wisconsin and consolidated with Northwestern Preparatory School to become Luther Preparatory School.
 In 1995, the Prairie du Chien campus was sold to the state of Wisconsin and transformed into a juvenile prison.
-Today the prison, called the Prairie du Chien Correctional Institution, serves as a medium security adult penitentiary.
+Today the prison, called the Prairie du Chien Correctional Institution, serves as a minimum security adult penitentiary.
 One building that was formerly part of the Campion High School campus, the sports complex at Hoffman Hall, remains outside of the prison and is operated as a public recreational facility by the city of Prairie du Chien.